septantrionalis/MorseCodeGenerator/README.md

 ![Screenshot 2024-03-15 at 12 50 09 PM](https://github.com/septantrionalis/MorseCodeGenerator/assets/16886560/cc9bce45-31e8-4745-9fbf-42a3ac19b118)

-With a prompt "Press return to start".
-Once you press return, a slight delay will happen before the morse code can be heard.
+Once you see, "Press return to start" the program is ready to go.
+Once you press return, a slight delay will happen before the morse code is sent.
 ## Configuration File
 **api.ai.key**: The OpenAI Api key.
 This is needed to generate a random response.\
 **api.ai.textprompt**: The prompt to send to OpenAI.
 Default: "a lengthy weather report"\